 Having to stop smoking weed is almost as bad as getting a tooth pulled.
 Speaking of, what about smoking weed after tooth extraction?
 Is this something you can do if you’ve had some teeth pulled?
 Is it safe?

-If you have to have some dental work coming up and you’re worried about your cannabis habits, BestPotDelivery has you covered.
+If you have to have some dental work coming up and you’re worried about your cannabis habits or medical marijuana, BestPotDelivery has you covered.
 Today, we’re talking all about the ins and outs of smoking weed after tooth extraction and if you should try it — or if there are better canna-alternatives.
 Let’s get started.

 The Ins and Outs of Smoking Weed After Tooth Extraction